Back to all posts

 The flapper is connected to the flush handle by a small chain.
 The length of this chain is surprisingly important.
 If the chain is too short, it will pull on the flapper, preventing it from sealing completely after a flush.
 This creates a constant, slow leak from the tank into the bowl.
 On the other hand, if the chain is too long, it can get tangled or caught underneath the flapper itself.
 This also stops the flapper from creating a tight seal, leading to the same leaky result.
 It’s a simple but crucial detail that can be the root cause of your toilet troubles.

-An Improper Water Level in the Tank
+Is the Water Level in Your Tank Too High?

 Take a look inside your toilet tank and you’ll see a tall, open pipe.
 This is the overflow tube, and its job is to prevent a tank overflow by directing excess water into the bowl.
 The water level in the tank is controlled by a float mechanism.
 If the float is set too high, the tank will fill with too much water, which then constantly spills into the overflow tube.
 This forces the fill valve to run nonstop to replace the water that’s draining away.
 Your toilet isn’t technically leaking, but it’s wasting a huge amount of water in a constant cycle.

-A Failing Fill Valve
+Is a Failing Fill Valve to Blame?

 The fill valve is the component that refills the tank with water after you flush.
 It’s designed to shut off automatically once the float reaches a preset level.
 Like any mechanical part, the fill valve can wear out or get clogged with sediment over time.
 When it fails, it may not shut off completely.
 Instead, it will continue to let a small stream of water into the tank, even after it’s full.
 This excess water then drains down the overflow tube, causing the valve to run continuously.
 If you’ve checked the flapper and the float, a faulty fill valve is the next part to investigate for your running toilet.